HIV+ and long-term survivors

 Mental health issues

 Depression is already a significant concern for people living with HIV, and particularly older adults.
-One study has shown that more than six in ten people living with HIV between ages 50 and 76 suffered from depression.
+One study has shown that more than 6 in 10 people living with HIV between ages 50 and 76 suffered from depression.
 Depression and other serious mental health issues are prevalent among HIV long-term survivors.

 • Isolation from community and family is also a major concern for HIV long-term survivors.
 Multiple losses, trauma, decreased ability to leave home or get around town, substance use, financial concerns, and caregiving duties can all contribute to isolation.
 This type of separation or aloneness can have significant negative health effects, including higher rates of death from chronic health conditions.

-Many LTS, who may have once seen no point in saving money for a future they didn't believe they would see, now find themselves in difficult financial situations as they grow older.
+Many long-term survivors (LTS) - who may have once seen no point in saving money for a future they didn't believe they would see - now find themselves in difficult financial situations as they grow older.

-• Panic about the future, and an inability to plan for or conceive of the future, are symptoms of the compounded traumas of ASS
+• Panic about the future, and an inability to plan for or conceive of the future, are symptoms of the compounded traumas of AIDS Survivor Syndrome (ASS).

 • Faced with much longer life expectancy, LTS now find themselves asking "What's next?"